Inflation casts long shadow as Argentina's Macri tries to fix economy

 Still, his government will struggle to keep Congress and Argentine society at large on board with its plans if the economy does not pick up next year.
 Macri's already fractious alliance does not have a majority in Congress and Fernandez's party, the Front for Victory, remains a powerful force.

-Macri's opponents claim his measures favor big business and will hit the poor.
+Macri's opponents claim his measures favour big business and will hit the poor.
 A speech held by former economy minister Axel Kicillof in a Buenos Aires park last weekend drew around 10,000 people.

 (Reporting by Sarah Marsh; Editing by Christian Plumb and Kieran Murray)